 The physical risk to students themselves could also lessen.
 Animal-based methods sometimes include the use of highly toxic chemicals (i.e. the chemicals used for preserving specimens are usually toxic).1

 An example of alternative methods being used in NZ to train vets has recently featured on national news — Massey University is using mannequins to teach vets students!
 Read more here.

-Humane teaching methods are being adopted around the world.
+Non-harmful teaching methods are being adopted around the world.
 According to NEAVS "there are no veterinary colleges in Canada that conduct terminal surgeries, and in the U.S. 50% of veterinary schools no longer require terminal labs as part of the student curriculum."

 A prominent example of where alternatives are being used and are setting a standard for the whole world to follow is in Saint Kitts at Ross University School of Veterinary Medicine (RUSVM).
-Here a humane clinical training laboratory (CSL) has been set up to train future vets without using invasive procedures involving live animals.
+Here an ethical clinical training laboratory (CSL) has been set up to train future vets without using invasive procedures involving live animals.
 A recent publication by Prof. Andrew Knight has outlined what was involved in setting this laboratory up, running it and growing its teaching scope to include a wider range of surgical, medical and other clinical skills.

 This CSL is showing promising results as demonstrated by the positive feedback received from students — A survey showed that 95% of students felt that CSL had improved their psychomotor skills!
 This emphasises that when alternatives are used instead of live animals for training vet students, the same academic outcome can be reached or even exceeded.
 Read the full report here.